High resolution quantum enhanced phase imaging of cells: Introduction

 We investigated unstained sea urchin ova, chosen for their natural transparency and intrinsic phase contrast.
 The samples were obtained from an industrial preparation with minimal staining, preserving the native optical properties of the cells.

-Fig. ~\ref{fig:biological} presents wide-field phase reconstructions of ova at different developmental stages: from unfertilized eggs (top row), to fertilized eggs in early cleavage stages (middle row), to advanced embryonic forms (bottom row).
+Fig.~\ref{fig:biological}\textbf{a} presents wide-field phase reconstructions of ova at different developmental stages: from unfertilized eggs (top row), to fertilized eggs in early cleavage stages (middle row), to advanced embryonic forms (bottom row).
 These three biological conditions were imaged under different experimental settings.
 The defocus distances used in the TIE reconstruction were \( dz = 10\,\mu\text{m} \), \( 5\,\mu\text{m} \), and \( 5\,\mu\text{m} \), respectively, and the average number of detected photons per pixel was approximately 1000, 300, and 600 for the three samples.

 The first column displays the reference phase image obtained by averaging 100 independent frames in order to eliminate any shot-noise.
 The second column shows the phase reconstruction from a single frame without any quantum correction.
-The third column presents the quantum-enhanced phase image obtained by the substitution in Eq.~(\ref{substitution}) using the optimized correction factor \( k^{(\text{TIE})}_{\text{opt}} = \eta_0 \).
+The effect of shot-noise in the phase reconstruction manifests as a low frequency cloud like patterns producing under- and over-exposed regions.
+The third column presents the quantum-enhanced phase image obtained by subtracting the shot-noise measured in the reference beam according to Eq.~(\ref{substitution}) with \( k^{(\text{TIE})}_{\text{opt}} = \eta_0 \).

 The quantum-corrected images demonstrate a visible improvement in contrast and noise suppression compared to the classical single-shot reconstructions, approaching the quality of the 100-frame averaged images.
-In particular, a quantum advantage between 5\% and 20\% was measured across different biological samples.
+Two small portions of the last image, the ones inside the square boxes, are zoomed in Fig~\ref{fig:biological}\textbf{b}.
+Even in these small details, and using a natural color scale, the improved fidelity of the quantum image is clearly appreciable: several details, lost passing from the 100 frames to the single classical frame, are restored in the quantum frame.
+Moreover, we have chosen six points in the image (green and blue dots) and reported the corresponding average phase values and their standard deviation in Fig.~\ref{fig:biological}\textbf{c}.
+While the average values are the same for the classical and quantum cases, the standard deviation is clearly lower for the quantum reconstructions, showing a quantum advantage in the range 20-25\% in the quantitative estimation of the phase point-by-point.
+Concerning the overall fidelity, which includes the recovered morphological information and is well captured by the Pearson correlation coefficient \(\mathcal{C}\), a quantum advantage between \(5\%\) and \(20\%\) is observed across the different biological samples.
+The variation in the measured advantage mainly reflects differences in sample absorption and thickness, which lead to different signal levels and thus to a varying impact of shot-noise.
 These results highlight both the robustness of the method in the presence of low signal levels and its capacity to provide high-fidelity phase reconstructions in biologically relevant conditions.